 The terms of construction are provided within the design agreement, which states, “It is the present intention of the parties to enter into a construction contract, but neither party is obligated by this agreement to do so.”
 This says that we are both committed to building as well as design, but it’s so early in the process that neither party can make an ironclad arrangement.

-Unlike most traditional architecture firms, we can competently advise clients about costs as we design, not afterward, because we have a broad set of construction skills and experience in-house.
+Unlike most traditional architecture firms, we can competently advise clients about costs as we design, not afterward, because we have a broad set of construction and estimating skills and experience in-house.

 When design is complete, we do a detailed construction estimate to establish a ceiling price which becomes the basis for a second contract, the construction contract.